-The £1 coin has been around in its current format for around 34 years, however in just over a couple of months a new 12 sided version is being launched in the UK.
+The £1 coin has been around in its current format for around 34 years, however this week a new 12 sided version is being launched in the UK.

 Whether you’re a consumer or a business owner, here are the answers to some of the more common questions as well as a few key pointers and dates to be aware of.

 Why is the old £1 coin being replaced?

 One of the key reasons is to cut the level of counterfeiting – at present it is estimated that one in thirty of the existing ’round pound’ coins is a fake (that’s approximately £45 million worth of forged cash) – it is anticipated that the new style £1 coin will reduce the costs of forgeries to businesses and the taxpayer.

 What date will the new coin be introduced into circulation?

 The Royal Mint has confirmed that we’ll start to see the revamped pound in circulation from Tuesday 28th March 2017.

 Apart from being 12 sided how else does it differ from the existing £1 coin?